ti-oluwa/django_utz/README.md

     user_related_model_field = new_post.find_user_related_model_field()
     print(user_related_model_field)

-    # result: user
+    # result: author
     ```

 ### The `UTZModelSerializerMixin` mixin

 The `UTZModelSerializerMixin` mixin is meant to be used with any django rest framework model serializer by sub classing the serializer with it.
-This mixin automatically adds user timezone aware serializer fields to the serializer for fields in the serializer's model that are present to the `time_related_fields` attribute.
+This mixin automatically adds user timezone aware serializer fields to the serializer for fields in the serializer's model that are present is the `datetime_fields` attribute.

 **NOTE:**